4. Prioritize

 When you hit “Stage 4.
 Prioritize”

 Welcome to having 5-9 employees!
-About 3 million businesses reach this level.
+About 3 million US businesses and 500 thousand French businesses reach this level.
 This is when you change from being a “trainer” to becoming a real “manager.”
 You’ll have your first real team, with one layer of organization between you and the front-line workers.
 The big difference?
-You can’t do everything anymore - you have to choose what matters most.
+You can’t do everything anymore.
+You have to choose what matters most.

 The big challenge: trying to please everyone